 The inability to get a good night's sleep hurts -- literally.
 Chronic back pain prevents you from sleeping well.
 You can wake up hurting even more.

 What's worse, studies have shown that not getting enough sleep may actually make you more sensitive to pain.
 It's a vicious cycle.
-Back pain can make it harder to sleep -- and when you can't sleep, your back pain can be worse.
+Back pain can make it harder to sleep -- and when you can't sleep, your back pain may be worse.

 Other Causes of Sleep Problems When You Are in Pain